Stabbath/world-gen-prototype/README.md

 - New material must be produced where they diverge, as new crust is produced from the uprising mantle and what have you.
 - Where they converge, crust must be transformed and destroyed.
 Or in some cases also created, through volcanism.

-In general, we may want to keep con

 ### 2.2.1 Divergence
 Very simple: after every time step, we must fill all space around each divergent boundary that has become empty as space opens up between the plates.
 These new points get added onto to the plate on the appropriate side.